If you would like to speak to the

 - Other Achievements

 Welsh Jambori Guitar and violin lessons

 Golftyn has a great sporting tradition and pupils are offered a variety of opportunities to join in.
-Extra curricular sports clubs offered during 2018/19 were football, rounders, cricket, football, Emergency Life Saving.
+Extra curricular sports clubs offered during 2019/20 were football and rugby.
 Pupils have taken part in inter school and County tournaments and competitions.

 Our football teams took part in the following competitions:

 We were working towards achieving our Platinum Dragon Sport’s Award but this has been transferred to 20/21 due to Covid Lockdown.

 The school was inspected in 2016 and received a very favourable report.
 Our outcomes, provision and leadership were judged to have many strengths and no important areas require significant improvement.
 The report states that pupils make strong progress over their time at Golftyn.
 Standards of pupil wellbeing are high.
 They found that teachers provide enjoyable, challenging learning experiences for pupils and move learning along at a good pace.
 Also that the curriculum is supported well by many visits, visitors to school and extra curricular activities.

 The Headteacher was judged to provide strong and effective leadership.
 The Governing Body supports and challenges the school well.

 - To improve attendance